deggja/gaze/README.md

 ## Kubernetes interaction

 Gaze will require access to your Kubernetes cluster.
-Ensure your `kubeconfig` is set up correctly before starting the game.
+Ensure your `kubeconfig` is set up correctly before starting the app.
 The application currently expects the kubeconfig at its default location.

 ## Contribute 🔨